twpayne/xcscore-js/README.md

 For a full description of the API, consult the documentation in the `dist/docs` directory.

+## Performance

+xcscore uses simple brute force algorithms for implementation simplicity and minimal code size.
+CPU usage increases with O(N^5) and memory usage with O(N^2) so xscore is heavily CPU bound.

+The package includes benchmarks to measure performance, the results of which depend heavily on the CPU.
+As a rough guide, 25 coords is fine on any machine (scored in approximately less than 2ms on a single core of a 2014-era MacBook Pro), whereas 50 coords is a reasonable upper limit (taking 60ms on the same machine).

+More sophisticated algorithms are used for scoring real GPS tracklogs with tens of thousands of points.
+Contact the author for details.

 ## Use with popular JavaScript mapping libraries